The Vermont Statutes Online

 The Clerk of the Town of Bennington shall notify the Secretary of State of the vote of any meeting held under section 803 of this charter within 10 days after the meeting.

 § 103-805.
 Existing water systems; succession by Town

 If the Village of North Bennington ceases to exist in accordance with this subchapter, the Town shall succeed to all the rights, title, interest, privileges, duties, and obligations of said Village under a deed of gift from Laura H. Jennings, dated March 3, 1924.

 § 103-806.
 Charter Review Committee

-At least once every five years, the Select Board shall appoint a Charter Review Committee of not less than five nor more than nine members of the inhabitants of the Town, said Committee to review the charter and recommend such changes therein as it finds necessary or advisable for the purpose of improving the operation of Town government.
-Said Committee shall prepare a written report of their recommended amendments to the charter in time for same to be submitted to the Select Board for review no later than one year after the appointment of said Committee.
-At the discretion of the Select Board such amendments may be warned for ballot vote at an annual or special Town meeting to be held no later than one year after the submission of the report.
-The Select Board shall provide in their budget for any year when a Charter Review Committee is appointed funding for the Committee.
+At least once every five years, the Select Board shall appoint a Charter Review Committee of not fewer than five nor more than nine members from among the residents of the Town.
+The Committee shall review the charter and recommend any changes it finds necessary or advisable for the purpose of improving the operation of Town government.
+The Committee shall prepare a written report of its recommendations in time for those recommendations to be submitted to the Select Board for review no later than one year after the appointment of the Committee.
+At the discretion of the Select Board, the recommendations may be warned for ballot vote at an annual or special Town meeting to be held no later than one year after the submission of the report.
+The Select Board shall provide in its budget for any year when a Charter Review Committee is appointed funding for the Committee.
 (Amended 2019, No. M-8, § 1, eff.
 June 10, 2019.)